 Buying a new tractor is potentially one of the most complex decisions a farmer makes; there are so many models, sizes and features – let alone prices – to consider.

-In this three-part series we’ll explore the ins and outs of tractor specs with the help of the unique Power Farming online guide to highlight the cost and benefits of choosing the right options.
+In this three-part series we’ll explore the ins and outs of tractor specs to highlight the cost and benefits of choosing the right options.

 |Power outputs from 130hp used to be the preserve of long wheelbase six-cylinder tractors but four-cylinder models with high power density engines are moving into this category thanks largely to emissions requirements.|